NathanaelGrix/CodeSamples/README.md

 # CodeSamples
-Code Samples of mine that I have written over the years.
+Various code samples that I have written over the years.